Demi-urge/menace_sandbox/docs/self_coding_engine.md

 bot with `BotRegistry` and records ROI/error metrics in `DataBot` so new bots remain observable and improvable.

+`DataBot` also adapts its degradation thresholds over time.
+A rolling `BaselineTracker` recomputes ROI, error-rate and test-failure limits using recent statistics so sensitivity matches the bot's current performance.

 When a bot is registered the registry now verifies that both a `SelfCodingManager` and `DataBot` reference are supplied.
 Missing references cause registration to fail and a `bot:unmanaged` event to be published, ensuring